AUSTRALIAN GRAND PRIX

-- Drivers must keep to the right of the solid white line at the pit-exit when leaving the pits.
-At no time may a driver cross this line.
+- In accordance with Regulation 3.6 (Pit-Stops), drivers must keep to the right of the solid white line at the pit exit when leaving the pits.
+No part of any car leaving the pits may cross this line.

-- Drivers, for safety reasons, must keep to the right of the bollard immediately at pit-entry when entering the pits.
+- For safety reasons, drivers must keep to the right of the bollard immediately at the pit entry when they are entering the pits.

 - Except in the cases of force majeure (accepted as such by the Stewards), the crossing by any part of the car, in any direction, of the white line immediately prior to the pit entry or the red and white painted area between the pit entry and the track, by a driver who, in the opinion of the Stewards, had committed to entering the pit lane is prohibited.

 - Drivers must adhere to the track limits at all times, outlined by the white lined track boundary.

 - Stewards will pay close attention to drivers entering and exiting the pit-lane.
 Drivers who are found to have crossed the white line on pit entry/exit, have impeded drivers on a qualifying lap, or have created a dangerous situation on track will be investigated by the stewards after the race and will likely receive a penalty.

 - Drivers who miss their braking point, or are required to take avoiding action at Turn 1 are to lift off, negating any advantage gained and use the grass run-off area and rejoin the circuit from the left side after Turn 2 only when safe to do and will not require drivers to take avoiding action.

 - Drivers who miss their braking point, or are required to take avoiding action at Turn 3 are to lift-off, negating any advantage gained and use the run-off are to the left of Turn 3 and rejoin the circuit from the left side after Turn 4 only when safe to do so and will not require drivers to take avoiding action.